antoineguillou/embedder/README.md

 <div data-embedder data-dailymotion="x7c1hw5"></div>
 ```

-It's also possible to use embedder on any element using javascript :
+It's also possible to use embedder on any element using javascript

 ```javascript
 new embedder(element, options);
 ```

+Here's an example :

 ```html
 <div id="video"></div>